fac-members/fac-slides/src/slides/precourse-1/index.md

 ---

-Since you're going to be working together we want to highlight our expectations of your behaviour.
+You're going to be working together for the first time.

+Working effectively in a diverse group requires work.

 ---